Have you ever spent a night in your city when ALL the lights were out? I have! It's kind of eerie, isn't it?

-So let's look at what kind of emergency lighting we can put in our storage.
+So let's look at the kinds of emergency lighting we can and should put in our storage.

-There are also other types of flashlights such as:
+There are also other types of flashlights that don't require batteries.

 LIGHT STICKS (CYALUME): This small item has come to be associated with emergency lighting situations.
 They were first seen at outdoor nighttime events such as on the 4th of July.
 They give off a nice glow but are not a bright light.
 They could be kept in various places around the home for instant light to help find other sources of light in an emergency.
 They are great for storage as they cost little and need no other fuel.
 The only disadvantage is that they are a one-time use item.
 You shake to light them up, they burn for 8-12 hours, and they're done.
 Kids love them!